beginning of content

 Surgery

-If your UC is severe and doesn’t respond to medicines, your doctor may recommend surgery to remove your colon.
-A 'pouch' is then created inside your body using the end of your small intestine.
+If your UC is severe or doesn’t respond to medicines, your doctor may recommend surgery to remove your colon (known as a total colectomy).
+A 'pouch' is then created inside your body using the end of your small intestine (known as an ‘ileal pouch’).
 This pouch is connected directly to your anus.

 Another option is to create a temporary or permanent stoma.
-This is an artificial opening in your abdominal wall (tummy) that diverts faeces into a bag.
-It's normal to feel uneasy about the idea of living with a stoma, but it often improves your quality of life.
+This is an artificial opening in your abdominal wall (tummy) that diverts faeces (poo) into a bag.
+It's normal to feel uneasy about the idea of living with a stoma, but many people find it greatly improves their quality of life.

 Can ulcerative colitis be prevented?

-While you can’t prevent ulcerative colitis, you can help prevent flare-ups and complications by taking your medicines and maintaining a healthy lifestyle.
+While you can’t prevent UC, you can reduce your chance of flare-ups and complications by taking your medicines as prescribed and maintaining a healthy lifestyle.

 Resources and support